NatSatie/StudyNotes/english/homework-2023.md

 ### 2. How to predict the primary stress in certain situations

+1. Tips to identify: add a -ify suffix, such as availabily (available a-VAI-la-ble to a-vai-LA-bi-lity).
+The stress sound moves forward from the original word.

+2. for two syllable there's the first syllable.

+3. verb: last syllable; noun: first syllable. pre-SENT and PRE-sent

 ### 3. 3-step system for practising the primary stress in english

+Compare word in the dictionary, theres a aphostrafe before the primary stress.

 ### 4. Quiz!